YingxuanHu/Rust-CLI/docs/video_demo_outline.md

 | 3 | **Intent-based workflows** | Type “save work” to trigger git plan preview | “Natural language triggers workflows.
 ‘Save work’ expands into plan + confirmation before staging, committing, pushing.” |

-we also have intent-based workflows, which means we can trigger complex actions with simple natural language commands. for example, if we type "save work", it will generate a git plan that shows the steps it will take to stage, commit, and push our changes. we can review the plan and confirm before proceeding.
+One of our major features is workflows. which means we can trigger complex actions with simple natural language commands. for example, if we type "save work", it will generate a git plan that shows the steps it will take to stage, commit, and push our changes. we can review the plan and confirm before proceeding.

+Adding some changes to a file, we can see how the tool detects the changes and includes them in the git plan.

+TODO: Delete this message before submission.

 | 4 | **LLM commit message suggestion** | After staging, accept generated message | “We partner with the model to draft commit messages.
 You can accept/edit before commit so nothing happens blindly.” |
 | 5 | **Shell + bang shortcuts** | Use Ctrl+S to enter Shell mode, run `$ ls` and `!!` | “Toggle Shell mode for direct commands, or prefix with `$` in Chat.
 History-aware bang shortcuts mirror Bash muscle memory.” |